nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a staff - `add`

-Adds a staff to the stored information.
-Information can be presented in any order.
+* Adds a staff to the system.
+The tags and information are optional and can be presented in any order.
-Upon creation of a staff, the system creates a staff `index` for them which can be used to refer to them and access the system.
+* Upon creation of a staff, the system creates an index for them which can be used to refer to them and access the system.

 Format:

-`add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [r/ROLE] [s/STATUS]`
+`add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS $/SALARY [r/ROLE] [s/STATUS] [t/TAG...]`

 Examples:

-`add n/Joe s/fulltime r/manager p/98765432 e/Joe@example.com a/John street, block 123, #01-01`\
+`add n/Joe s/fulltime r/manager p/98765432 $/1234789 e/Joe@example.com a/John street, block 123, #01-01`\
-`add n/Candice s/parttime p/91234567 e/candice@example.com a/Newgate Prison`
+`add n/Candice s/parttime p/91234567 $/2 e/candice@example.com a/Newgate Prison`

 ### Listing all persons : `list`